 1 | Green whipsnake |

-The green whipsnake inhabits almost all of Italy, and moves by day.
-It’s not shy at all, and in warmer coastal areas of Italy, they can be active throughout the entire year.
-There are many colour variations within Italy, with fully black subpopulations in southern Italy and Sicily.
-This snake belongs to the 3-strong Hierophis family, the other two members being the Balkan and Cyprus whipsnakes further east.
+The green whipsnake inhabits virtually all of Italy, and moves by day.
+They’re not shy at all, and in warmer coastal areas of Italy, they can be active throughout the entire year, skipping hibernation entirely.
+There’s many colour variations within Italy, including fully black subpopulations in southern Italy and Sicily.
+This snakes belongs to the 3-member Hierophis genus, the other two members being the Balkan and Cyprus whipsnakes further east.

 2 | Aesculapian snake |

-The top tree climber of Italian snakes.
-Aesculapian snakes are mainly found in forests, including the darkest, gloomiest forests which others snakes won’t dare to venture to.
-They can effortlessly slither up vertical tree trunks, even with no branches to support them.
+The master tree-climbing snake of Italy.
+Aesculapian snakes are mainly found in forests, including the darkest, gloomiest forests which other snakes won’t dare to venture to.
+They can effortlessly slither up vertical tree trunks, even without any branches to support them.
 This is a relatively elusive snake, which is sighted by ordinary Italians far less than the green whipsnake.

-The Aesculapian snake is non-venomous, and is drenched in ancient history.
-It was named after the Greek god Asclepius, and was featured in the intricately carved rod he supposedly wielded for healing.
-2000 years ago, there were many religious temples featuring these serpents, where patients were made to sleep on a hard floor while “healing” Aesculapian snakes slithered between their legs.
+The Aesculapian snake (Zamenis longissimus) is completely non-venomous, and is drenched in ancient history.
+It was named after the Greek god of healing Asclepius, and was featured in the intricately carved rod he supposedly wielded for healing.
+2000 years ago, there were many sacred healing temples featuring these serpents, where patients were made to sleep on a hard stone floor while Aesculapian snakes slithered over their bodies all night.

-Aesculapian snakes regularly reach 2 metres, and their diet consists of mammals.
-In a thick forest near Oriolo Romano, their single top prey species was the bank vole, with the black rat second.
+Aesculapian snakes regularly reach 1.5 metres, with an all-time record of 225cm (from Krems, Austria).
+Their diet mainly consists of mammals.
+In a thick forest near Oriola Romano, their single top prey species was found to be the bank vole, with the black rat ranking second.
 In a bushy pasture in the Tolfa Mountains near Rome, the house mouse was one of their favourites.

 3 | Four-lined snake |

-Another of Italy’s longest snakes, averaging at 180cm.
-Four-lined snakes inhabit the southern two thirds of Italy, and are closely related to the Japanese ratsnake out east.
 This is a non-venomous species, and a particularly calm one even compared to most non-venomous snakes.
 Four-lined snakes rarely hiss or bite, preferring to stay still and let their camouflage do the work.
-They’re excellent climbers, skills they use for raiding bird’s nests.
+They’re excellent tree climbers, skills they use for raiding birds’ nests.

 The diet of the four-lined snake is well documented, as we have a great study from Italy itself.
-In the Tolfa mountains outside Rome, the composition was 77% mammals and 23% birds.
+In the Tolfa mountains outside Rome, its meals consisted of 77% mammals and 23% birds.
 The most common species was the woodmouse.
 But four-lined snakes also have the serpent superpower of eating eggs.
-They swallow them whole, and crack them open in their bellies, using specially enlarged vertebrae.
+They swallow these eggs whole, and crack them open in their own belly, using specially enlarged and sharpened vertebrae.

 4 | Walser viper |

 A venomous snake with one of the tiniest ranges in Europe.
-The Walser viper was long believed to be an adder subspecies, but separated into its own (Vipera walser) in 2016.
-It lives in Piedmont, in a small mountainous area north of the Italian alpine town of Biella.
-There are two populations, a northern one encompassing 45 square kilometres, and a southern population encompassing 225km².
-Walser’s viper lives at an average altitude of 1600 metres, and loves to bask on warm rocks on their mountainous slopes.
+The Walser viper was long believed to be an adder subspecies, but separated into its own species (Vipera walser) in 2016.
+It lives exclusively in Piedmont, in a small mountainous area north of the Italian alpine town of Biella.
+There are two known populations, a northern one encompassing 45 square kilometres, and a southern population encompassing 225km².
+Walser’s vipers live at an average altitude of 1600 metres, and love to bask on warm rocks on their mountainous slopes.

 Genetic analysis showed that this viper was most closely related to the Caucasus viper of Turkey.
 Despite a similar appearance, it was merely a distant cousin of the adder, and was closer to Italy’s meadow viper on the evolutionary tree.